tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

 }

 // Uses UNSAFE db context
-// SHOULD NOT COMPILE because it does not derive from TenantRepository or uses a dbcontext derived from TenantDbContext
+// SHOULD NOT COMPILE because it does not derive from TenantIsolatedRepository or uses a dbcontext derived from TenantIsolatedDbContext
 // ERRORS EXPECTED: Either MTI001 or MTI004 or MTI006
 public class UnsafeRepository(UnsafeDbContext context) {